Archana-Lal/archanalal-data-portfolio/README.md

 ---

 > ⚡I am actively seeking new **Data Engineering** or **Data Quality** roles in the **United Kingdom** and require visa sponsorship.
 If my experience in building and governing enterprise-scale data solutions aligns with your needs, I would be delighted to connect.

+⚠️ **Disclaimer**

+The case studies in this repository are inspired by real-world projects I have contributed to during my professional experience.
+However, they **do not include any proprietary code, internal documentation, or confidential information**.
+All client names have been **anonymized**, and the content has been adapted solely to illustrate the nature of the work and the skills involved.
+These case studies are presented as **representative examples**, and may **not reflect the exact implementations** or internal processes used by the original organizations.
+This repository is intended purely for **demonstrating my experience and capabilities** as a data strategist.